Zzealium/thesis-rails-master/README.md

 with Thesis called "About" and you already have a route for `get "about" => "something#else"` Thesis won't show the page.

-## What Thesis Isn't

-You can't have it all.
-Thesis isn't the same as other -bloated- full-functioned content management systems out there.
-This is a list of what it's not now and not likely to be in the future.

-*We reserve the right to change our mind, however, especially with well planned and written pull requests to help prod us in the right direction. :-)*

-1. A WordPress Replacement
-2. A full featured CMS
-3. A full featured WYSIWYG editor
-4. An authentication or permission system
-5. A gem that works well with Sinatra or non-ActiveRecord ORMs
-6. Anything other than a basic editor for pages and page content

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Write tests for your new feature
-5. Run `rake spec` in the root directory to ensure that all tests pass.
-6. Push to the branch (`git push origin my-new-feature`)
-7. Create new Pull Request

 ### Key Contributors

 * Jamon Holmgren [@jamonholmgren](https://twitter.com/jamonholmgren)
 * Daniel Berkompas [@dberkom](https://twitter.com/dberkom)
 * The Infinite Red team

-## Premium Support

-[Thesis Rails](https://github.com/infinitered/thesis-rails), as an open source project, is free to use and always will be.
-[Infinite Red](https://infinite.red/) offers premium Thesis Rails support and general mobile app design/development services.
-Email us at [hello@infinite.red](mailto:hello@infinite.red) to get in touch with us for more details.